Event’s Agenda & Summary

 416.223.9961 ext.
 243

-This year, over 1,400 attendees – from the engineering community and beyond – will gather to learn, network, and brainstorm together.
+This year, we are anticipating 5,000 virtual attendees – from the engineering community and beyond – will gather to learn, network, and brainstorm together.